 - Toolkit for Teachers: Bring specific issues and incidence and we'll craft the tools to make your work with a group more effective.

-Shawn Kinley has been performing and teaching for more than 30 years on five continents.
-A member of Loose Moose for over 25 years, Shawn has been leading workshops in improvisation, contact improvisation, mask work, mime, and other forms of theatre.
+Shawn Kinley has been performing and teaching for more than 30 years around the world.
+A member of Loose Moose for over 30 years, Shawn has been performing leading workshops in improvisation, contact improvisation, mask work, mime, and other forms of theatre.
 His students have included professional actors, athletes, university students, corporate managers, the military and children.
 Outside of the Loose Moose, he has worked in television, film, circus, as well as visual arts and writing.
 He speaks no language fluently.

 Betty Poulsen is a teacher, dancer, choreographer, performer, and mask maker whose work has taken her to England, the Middle East, U.S.A., and Indonesia.
-She has a MA in Dance and Movement from Wesleyan University in Connecticut and 12 years experience teaching post-secondary.
+She has a MA in Dance and Movement from Wesleyan University in Connecticut, 12 years teaching at The University of Calgary and Lethbridge and 15 years as a high school dance and yoga teacher.
 Along with extensive dance background she has worked in cross-cultural investigation of dance, mask, and theatre often using improvisation skills as a catalyst.
 Students described her work as intensely personal and at the same time personally liberating.
 Betty is thrilled to be a part of the Loose Moose International Improvisation School.